 A "Secondary Section" is a named appendix or a front-matter section of the Document that deals exclusively with the relationship of the publishers or authors of the Document to the Document's overall subject (or to related matters) and contains nothing that could fall directly within that overall subject.
 (Thus, if the Document is in part a textbook of mathematics, a Secondary Section may not explain any mathematics.)
-The relationship could be a matter of historical connection with the subject or with related matters, or of legal, commercial, publications of the Document is in part a textbook of mathematics, a Secondary Section may not explain any mathematics.)

-philosophical, ethical or political position regarding them.
+The relationship could be a matter of historical connection with the subject or with related matters, or of legal, commercial, philosophical, ethical or political position regarding them.

 The "Invariant Sections" are certain Secondary Sections whose titles are designated, as being those of Invariant Sections, in the notice that says that the Document is released under this License.
 If a section does not fit the above definition of Secondary then it is not allowed to be designated as Invariant.
 The Document may contain zero Invariant Sections.
-If the Document does not identify any Invariant Sections then there are none.
+If the Document does not identify any Invariant Sections then there